Freight Shipping: A Beginner’s Guide

 Any shipment weighing over 150 lbs is considered freight.
-Depending on the dimensions, less heavy shipments are sometimes shipped as freight as well.
+Depending on the dimensions, lighter shipments are sometimes shipped as freight as well.

 For example, if you’re looking to ship a cabinet with the dimensions of 48” x 20” x 96” (length, width, height), that shipment does not classify as a parcel simply due to its dimensions, regardless of weight.
 This isn’t a strict rule, but as a rule of thumb, shipments larger than 30” x 30” x 30” are considered freight as well.